kaidez/kaidez.github.io/_posts/2014-08-13-web-components-demo.md

 <img src="/img/shadow-root-02.png" class="imgBorderMaxWidth" alt="The shadow host in the shadow root">

 ### Adjust the loop
 This can be fixed by changing the loop procedure: every time the loop runs, deep-copy <em>just</em> the article tag by referring to its "templateArticle" class, then append it to the section tag.
 Leave the loop after it's ended, then append the style tag to section, which is the shadow host.

 This requires changing the end of the JavaScript from this...

-{% prism javascript %}
+<pre><code class="language-javascript">
 (function(){
 ...
     root.appendChild(document.importNode(templateContent, true));
   }
 })();
-{% endprism %}
+</code></pre>

 ...to this

-{% prism javascript %}
+<pre><code class="language-javascript">
 (function(){
 ...
     root.appendChild(document.importNode(templateContent.querySelector(".templateArticle"), true));
   }
   root.appendChild(document.importNode(templateContent.querySelector("style"), true));
 })();
-{% endprism %}
+</code></pre>

 And now there's only one style tag inside the shadow root and it's properly applying the styles.